AAS in Television Production: Degree Overview

 Research television production associate's degree programs.
 Get information about courses, requirements and job prospects to make an informed decision about your education.

 With a high school diploma or GED, students can enroll in Associate of Applied Science (AAS) programs in television or video production.
-An AAS program allows students to gain technical competency in the use of studio, video and field production techniques and equipment for a range of video production activities, including broadcast programming, films and other media projects.
-Students learn preproduction, planning, staging and lighting design, as well as how to use editing software for production and postproduction.
-They gain an understanding of how television and video work, including high definition delivery and other new technologies.
+These programs allow students to gain technical competency in the use of studio, video and field production techniques and equipment for a range of video production activities, including broadcast programming, films and other media projects.
+Students can learn preproduction, planning, staging and lighting design, as well as how to use editing software for production and postproduction.
+They may also gain an understanding of how television and video work, including high definition delivery and other more recent technologies.

 Courses in a television production AAS program require students to learn by actively applying technical concepts and production skills to create video content or related elements.
 In addition to foundational courses in communications and mass media history, students may take classes such as:

 - Studio production

 - Field production

 Upon graduation, students may pursue careers in the broadcast and video industries through television stations, film production companies, businesses with in-house production departments and advertising agencies.
 They may also consider self-employment in independent video production.
 Some job titles in television production include: